 The simplest way to paint a mirror frame is to remove the mirror.
 By removing the mirror you are saving time by not having to tape off or removing paint afterward.
 If the mirror can not be removed easily, I hand paint the mirror frames.

 Once the topcoat was completely dry, I applied my favorite furniture glaze, Annies Reserve in licorice.
+That glaze is no longer available and this furniture glaze is very comparable.
 For those who need step-by-step guidance, check out my how to glaze furniture workshop.

 Furniture glazing brings out the carved details on the legs and the moldings on the mirror.